phoenix-rtos/phoenix-rtos-doc/libc/functions/a/accept.part-impl.md

 # Synopsis

-`#include <sys/socket.h>`
+`#include <sys/socket.h>`</br>

-`int accept(int socket, struct sockaddr *address,
+` int accept(int socket, struct sockaddr *restrict address,`</br>
-       socklen_t *address_len);`
+`        socklen_t *restrict address_len);`</br>

 ## Status

-Parially implemented
+Partially implemented

 ## Conformance

-IEEE Std 1003-1-2017
+IEEE Std 1003.1-2017

 ## Description

-The `accept()` function extracts the first connection on the queue of pending connections, create a new socket with the same socket type protocol and address family as the specified socket, and allocate a new file descriptor for that socket.
-The file descriptor is  allocated as described in File Descriptor Allocation.
+The `accept()` function shall extract the first connection on the queue of pending connections, create a new socket with the same socket type protocol and address family as the specified _socket_, and allocate a new file descriptor for that socket.
+The file descriptor shall be allocated as described in File Descriptor Allocation.

-### Arguments
+The `accept()` function takes the following arguments:

-`socket` - a socket that was created with `socket()`, has been bound to an address with `bind()`, and has issued a successful call to `listen()`.
+* _`socket`_ Specifies a socket that was created with `socket()`, has been bound to an _address_ with `bind()`, and has issued a successful call to `listen()`.

-`address` - either a null pointer, or a pointer to a `sockaddr` structure where the address of the connecting socket is returned.
+* _`address`_ Either a `null` pointer, or a pointer to a sockaddr structure where the address of the connecting socket shall be returned.

-`address_len` - either a null pointer, if address is a null pointer, or a pointer to a `socklen_t` object which on input specifies the length of the supplied `sockaddr` structure, and on output specifies the length of the stored address.
+* _`address_len`_ Either a `null` pointer, if _address_ is a `null` pointer, or a pointer to a `socklen_t` object which on input specifies the length of the supplied sockaddr structure, and on output specifies the length of the stored address.

-If address is not a null pointer, the address of the peer for the accepted connection is stored in the `sockaddr` structure pointed to by address, and the length of this address is stored in the object pointed to by `address_len`.
+If _address_ is not a `null` pointer, the address of the peer for the accepted connection shall be stored in the `sockaddr` structure pointed to by _address_, and the length of this address shall be stored in the object pointed to by _`address_len`_.

-If the actual length of the address is greater than the length of the supplied `sockaddr` structure, the stored address is truncated.
+If the actual length of the address is greater than the length of the supplied sockaddr structure, the stored address shall be truncated.

-If the protocol permits connections by unbound clients, and the peer is not bound, then the value stored in the object pointed to by address is unspecified.
+If the protocol permits connections by unbound clients, and the peer is not bound, then the value stored in the object pointed to by _address_ is unspecified.

-If the listen queue is empty of connection requests and `O_NONBLOCK` is not set on the file descriptor for the socket, `accept()` blocks until a connection is present.
-If the `listen()` queue is empty of connection requests and `O_NONBLOCK` is set on the file descriptor for the socket, `accept()` fails and sets `errno` to [`EAGAIN`] or [`EWOULDBLOCK`].
+If the listen queue is empty of connection requests and `O_NONBLOCK` is not set on the file descriptor for the socket, `accept()` shall block until a connection is present.
+If the `listen()` queue is empty of connection requests and `O_NONBLOCK` is set on the file descriptor for the socket, `accept()` shall fail and set `errno` to `EAGAIN` or `EWOULDBLOCK`.

 The accepted socket cannot itself accept more connections.
 The original socket remains open and can accept more connections.

 ## Return value

-Upon successful completion, `accept()` returns the non-negative file descriptor of the accepted socket.
-Otherwise, `-1` is returned, `errno` is set to indicate the error, and any object pointed to by `address_len` remains unchanged.
+Upon successful completion, `accept()` shall return the non-negative file descriptor of the accepted socket.
+Otherwise, `-1` shall be returned, `errno` shall be set to indicate the error, and any object pointed to by _address_len_ shall remain unchanged.

 ## Errors

+The `accept()` function shall fail if:

+`EAGAIN` or `EWOULDBLOCK`

-[`EAGAIN`] or [`EWOULDBLOCK`] - `O_NONBLOCK` is set for the socket file descriptor and no connections are present to be accepted.
+O_NONBLOCK is set for the _socket_ file descriptor and no connections are present to be accepted.

-[`EBADF`] - The socket argument is not a valid file descriptor.
+ * `EBADF` - The _socket_ argument is not a valid file descriptor.
+`ECONNABORTED`

-[`ECONNABORTED`] - A connection has been aborted.
+A connection has been aborted.

-[`EINTR`] - The `accept`() function was interrupted by a signal that was caught before a valid connection arrived.
+ * `EINTR` - The `accept()` function was interrupted by a signal that was caught before a valid connection arrived.

-[`EINVAL`] - The socket is not accepting connections.
+ * `EINVAL` - The _socket_ is not accepting connections.

-[`EMFILE`] - All file descriptors available to the process are currently open.
+ * `EMFILE` - All file descriptors available to the process are currently open.

-[`ENFILE`] - The maximum number of file descriptors in the system is already open.
+ * `ENFILE` - The maximum number of file descriptors in the system are already open.

-[`ENOBUFS`] - No buffer space is available.
+ * `ENOBUFS` - No buffer space is available.

-[`ENOMEM`] - There was insufficient memory available to complete the operation.
+ * `ENOMEM` - There was insufficient memory available to complete the operation.

-[`ENOTSOCK`] - The socket argument does not refer to a socket.
+ * `ENOTSOCK` - The _socket_ argument does not refer to a socket.

-[`EOPNOTSUPP`] - The socket type of the specified socket does not support accepting connections.
+ * `EOPNOTSUPP` - The socket type of the specified _socket_ does not support accepting connections.

 The `accept()` function may fail if:

-[`EPROTO`] - A protocol error has occurred; for example, the `STREAMS` protocol stack has not been initialized.
+ * `EPROTO` - A protocol error has occurred; [OB XSR]   for example, the STREAMS protocol stack has not been initialized.

 ## Tests

+Untested

+## Known bugs

+None

 ## See Also
 1. [Standard library functions](../README.md)
 2. [Table of Contents](../../../README.md)